dozheiny/dozheiny.net/content/blog/be-careful-about-your-data-on-the-internet.md

 date: 2025-12-17T14:02:01+03:30
 ---

-Recently, I reverse engineered a dating app called Sheytoon and announced this on [cyberplace dot com](https://cyberplace.social/@iliya/115713873085165083) and [X dot com](https://x.com/dozheiny/status/1999886952020193344).
+Recently, I reverse engineered a dating app called Sheytoon[^1] and announced this on [cyberplace dot com](https://cyberplace.social/@iliya/115713873085165083) and [X dot com](https://x.com/dozheiny/status/1999886952020193344).
 This app is mostly focused on dating between Iranian people.
 As you know, Iran is like an open-source repository, because neither the people nor the government cares about the privacy and security of their own people.

 By the way, in this post I want to talk a little more about the technical details of this.
 So let's begin.